-Another Astonishing Case Female Troubles Cured by FERROZONE.
-"Before taking the first box of Ferrozone, writes Mrs. Annie Jeffry of Sandy Cove, N. S., my condition was deplorable.
+Another Astonishing Case of Female Troubles Cured by FERROZONE.
+"Before taking the first box of Ferrozone, writes Mrs. Annie Jeffry of Saudy Cove, S., my condition was deplorable.
+Richibucto.
 Though I employed the most skilful medical aid, I grew steadily weaker.
 In fact, I was in such a condition that it was impossible for me to walk across the room.
-My heart was very weak, and I suffered from terrible palpitations, which the doctors said were om troubles peculiar to women.
-F jeuds urged me to try Ferrozone, and I bought six boxes.
+My heart was very weak, and I suffered from terrible palpitations, which the doctors said were from troubles peculiar to women.
+I lends urged me to try Ferrozone, and I bought six boxes.
 When I had used the third box my old-time vigor and strength returned.
 The palpitation ceased, my appetite increased, and I got a good rosy color in my cheeks.
 It would be impossible to speak too highly of Ferrezone.
 All weak women should use it.
 I hope many suffering sisters will use Ferrozone, for it will surely cure them.
-Rev. J. C. Morse, D. D., pastor of the Baptist church, Sandy Cove, bears witness to the recovery of Mrs. Jeffry, and writes "This is to certify that Mrs. Annie Jeffry is a lady upon whose word you can depend.
+Rev. J. C. Morse, D. D., pastor of the Baptist church, Sandy Cive, bears witness to the recovery of Mrs. Jeffry, and writes : "This is to certify that Mrs. Annie Jeffry is a lady upon whose word you can depend.
 I have known her since childhood, and believe her to be a truthful bonest woman."
-This adds additional force to the testimonial of Mrs. Jeffry, and gives assurance to other sufferers that Ferrozone does what in claimed for it.
-Three weeks' treatment costs 50c., or si boxes for \$2.50.
-At all druggists, or mail from The Ferrozone Company, Kingston, Out.
+This adds additional force to the testimonial of Mrs. Jeffry, and gives assurance to other sufferers that Ferrozone does what is Three weeks' treatment costs 50c., or six boxes for \$2.50.
+At all druggists, or by mail from The Ferrozone Company, Kingston, Out.
 Order Ferrozone to-day.
-It Obituary.
+It assures health.
+Obituary.